 One of the things I like about Happisburgh is that despite our best attempts to stop nature doing what it does, we can’t.
 This dynamic is what makes the beaches along the East Coast unpredictable and interesting surfaces to watch and walk.
 The winter usually strips the skin back, the geology and archaeology becomes more obvious, the layers more noticeable and the passage of time and it’s processes more directly accessible to the onlooker wanting to see below the surface.
 Sometimes it goes out of balance.
 ‘Queen Cnut’, Bryony Nierop-Reading‘s house used to cling to the edge here along with the cafe and row of Edwardian Villas, We have photos of us with our children drinking tea and cake in the cafe garden, the washroom inside had a knitted toilet roll cover.
 The giant Scandinavian stones shipped across to protect the point below seem to have enervated parts of the beach; triggering a different set of tidal patterns of erosion and deposition of the mass of sand, this is the presumed purpose; for every reaction there’s an opposite and equal expression, a push one way and a shove another, sculpting surface in vain.

 We walked from the nicely managed and tidy little car park through the field and down the frail clay slope, walking backwards through time.
 Turned left into the now constricted alley between the new line of rock armour and the point of the crumbling cliff edge.
-The layers have been recently cleaned by the weather, you can count down through time with your eyes, in places the varve clay marks the years of flood and dry in millimeters.
+The layers have been recently cleaned by the weather, you can count down through time with your eyes, in places the varve clay marks the years of flood and dry in millimetres.

 The sand has shifted again.
 Towards the old slipway base, now canted over and gradually losing its identity being absorbed in the line of the rock armour, and further up towards the familiar waypoint of the upside down pillbox which slipped off the cliff years ago is again up to its shoulders in sand.
 This end the beach feels like it has been at a consistently higher level ever since the work on moving the blocks around was completed a few months ago.
 And the other result of this seems to be that the sand in the bay to the South feels like it is lower than it has been for some time.